FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Related Work

 \section{Related Work}

-\textbf{Multimodal Wellbeing Assessment.} The integration of multimodal data, such as facial, acoustic, and textual features, has become increasingly standard for computational wellbeing assessment, as it captures a richer set of human behaviours than traditional unimodal approaches~\cite{poria2017review,cheong2024fairrefuse,cheong2025u,kwok2025machine}.
+\textbf{Multimodal Wellbeing Assessment.} The integration of multimodal data, has become increasingly standard as it captures a richer set of human behaviours than traditional unimodal approaches~\cite{poria2017review,cheong2024fairrefuse,cheong2025u,kwok2025machine}.
 Multimodal data has been used in various affective computing tasks, such as depression assessment~\cite{alghowinem2016multimodal,cheong2024fairrefuse,gui2019cooperative,cheong2025fairwell} and automated pain detection~\cite{aung2015automatic,green2025gender}.
 Recently, this field has seen a significant shift from traditional statistical models to large pre-trained foundation models.
 Initially, this was led by Large Language Models (LLMs) for text-based mental health support~\cite{laban2024lexi,spitale2024underneath}, which also later spurred the development of conversational AI agents~\cite{dong2023towards}, as well as the use of social robotics for stress reduction~\cite{laban2025people,spitale2025exploring}.
 Concurrently, VLMs have emerged and have been noticed for their zero-shot and few-shot capabilities, as well as their use for such multimodal tasks.
 For instance, Abbasi \textit{et al.} demonstrated the use of a lightweight, open-source VLM in a robot-led approach for child wellbeing assessment~\cite{abbasi2025robot}.
-The model’s performance also demonstrated a significantly higher false positive rate for girls, potentially indicating sensitivity to gender attributes.